c2997108/lastwasm/doc/lastal.rst

     lengthened until it occurs at most this many times in the reference.

-    If the reference was split into volumes by lastdb, then lastal uses one volume at a time.
+    If the reference was split into volumes by lastdb_, then lastal uses one volume at a time.
 The maximum multiplicity then applies to each volume, not the whole reference.
 This is why voluming changes the results.

 -l LENGTH
     Minimum length for initial matches.
 Length means the number of